Urology residents as scholars and surgeons with broad practical experience

-On behalf of the faculty and staff of the urology services at Main Line Health, we welcome you to the urology residency program website.
-We appreciate your interest and hope you get an opportunity to explore our residency program and address your questions.
+On behalf of the faculty and staff of urology services at Main Line Health in the western suburbs of Philadelphia, we appreciate your interest in urology residency training and hope you get an opportunity to explore our program and have all of your questions answered.

-The Urologic Surgery Residency Program at Main Line Health is academically focused following the ACGME guidelines and has a five-year curriculum.
-The training schedule is robust to ensure an excellent educational experience.
-The first year includes a six-month experience in the department of surgery, acute critical service, interventional radiology, transplant/nephrology and urology.
+The Urologic Surgery Residency Program at Main Line Health has a five-year curriculum and is academically focused, following the ACGME guidelines.
+The training schedule for urology residents is robust to ensure an excellent educational experience.
+The first year includes a six-month experience in the department of surgery as well as acute critical service, interventional radiology, transplant/nephrology and urology.

-The urology residents will be encouraged to be involved in clinical science research as well as author articles and present self-initiated papers at local and national meetings.
-Scholarly activity will be the cornerstone of the program.
-We strive for urology residents that are motivated, responsible with excellent leadership and surgical skills.
-Urology conferences include Morbity and Mortality, Multi-Disciplinary Pathology Conference, Grand Rounds, Journal Club, and Weekly Didactics and In-Service Board Review.
+Urology residents are encouraged to be involved in clinical science research as well as to author articles and present self-initiated papers at local and national meetings.
+Scholarly activity is the cornerstone of our program.
+We strive for urology residents who are motivated and responsible and who possess excellent leadership and surgical skills.
+Urology conferences include:

 Laurence H. Belkoff, DO, FACOS